-- Whether the appeal was received within the deadline - ➤ Whether or not the appeal was submitted by the appropriate person, as outlined in sections 3-6 of this document - Whether the appeal includes specific information and evidence to enable the appeal to be accepted - Whether the post results service has been requested and completed.
+- Whether the appeal was received within the deadline - ➤ Whether or not the appeal was submitted by the appropriate person, as outlined in sections 3-6 of this document - Whether the appeal includes specific information and evidence to enable the appeal to be accepted - Whether the post results service has been requested and completed (where the appeal relates to post results services decisions)

 If any of the four conditions above are not met, the appeal will not be accepted.
-If accepted, a Senior Officer will conduct a preliminary investigation based on the information and evidence submitted.
+If accepted, a Senior Officer will normally conduct a preliminary investigation based on the information and evidence submitted.